By Archive Staff

 Date Acquired: 02/08/2012

-Forms of Material: Black-and-white photographs, Clippings (Information artifacts), Correspondence, Financial records, Minutes, Newsletters, Press releases, Programs, Scrapbooks
+Forms of Material: Black-and-white photographs, Clippings (Information artifacts), Correspondence, Financial records, Minutes (Records), Newsletters, Press releases, Programs, Scrapbooks

 Correspondence, contracts, financial statements, meeting minutes, newspaper clippings, photographs, press releases, programs, season schedules, and other materials and records relating to the lectures and performances offered by Purdue Convocations from its Lecture and Concert Course beginnings to the present day.

 The Purdue University Convocations Records (1892-2012, predominant 1903-2012; 28.75 cubic feet) documents the pre-history and history of Purdue Convocations.
 This collection offers researchers an excellent glimpse into the wide-variety of performances offered and showcased courtesy of Purdue Convocations.
 Types of materials include: budgets and other financial statements, committee meeting minutes, performance schedules, performer contracts, photographs, programs, etc.